eficode-academy/docker-katas/labs/04-port-forward.md

 Start a new container from the `nginx` image that exposes port 80 from the container to port 8080 on your host.
 You will need to use the `-p` flag with the docker container run command.

-> NB: Mapping ports between your host machine and your containers can get confusing.
+> :bulb: Mapping ports between your host machine and your containers can get confusing.
 > Here is the syntax you will use:
 >
 > ```bash